numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons.md

 ## Smooth Scrolling

-Chrome, Edge, Firefox, and most other browsers will scroll smoothly between anchor links on a page with the simple CSS declaration `html { scroll-behavior: smooth; }`.
+Most browsers will scroll smoothly between anchor links on a page with the simple CSS declaration `html { scroll-behavior: smooth; }`.
 Safari, the default browser on Macs, iPhones and iPads, does not natively support smooth scrolling.
 Happily, there is [a very easy to implement plugin](https://jonaskuske.github.io/smoothscroll-anchor-polyfill/) to enable it on your web pages.

 We find smooth scrolling to be more useful than just a nice piece of visual flair.
 Seeing the page scroll, rather than abruptly jumping from link to link, helps to keep the reader oriented within the page.